Ask us a question

 Are there accessibility concerns in using Power BI on our websites?

 The accessibility of a visual report largely depends on how it was created within the tool.
+People creating content with PowerBI should be technical staff who can understand more detailed technical explanations.
 Report authors should follow accessibility best practices:

 Are sites behind authentication in scope of these accessibility requirements?